parisamashinchi/portfolio/README.md

 </p>

 ### 🌈 **Fun Facts About Me**
--I love exploring new tech and trends in frontend development.
+I love exploring new tech and trends in frontend development.

--My dream is to contribute to impactful open-source projects that empower developers.
+My dream is to contribute to impactful open-source projects that empower developers.

--Outside of work, you’ll often find me biking around Berlin!
+Outside of work, you’ll often find me biking around Berlin!

 🎯 Let's Connect!
 💼 <a href="https://www.linkedin.com/in/parisa-mashinchi-8a1b2266" >LinkedIn</a>